thrushlang/.github/profile/README.md

 /../lib64/crtn.o
 ```

-The result is a valid executable, created without external dependencies in relation to the linker, since no external linker and only the Thrush compiler were used.

 ### Package Manager

 In the future, there will be a package manager that works exactly like Rust **Cargo**.
 Once it is installed in the system path at the root of the project, wherever the **Project.toml** file is located, it will automate the program's build process.